sfc-gh-dwilczak/tutorials/docs/snowflake/native/containers/intro.md

 ## Download
 - Files ([Link](https://sfc-gh-dwilczak.github.io/tutorials/snowflake/native/containers/data/Files.zip))

 ## Setup :octicons-feed-tag-16:
 Lets go through some setup before going to docker / building our native application.

 ### Snowflake
 Let's start by setting up Snowflake before we jump to docker.
 Create a worksheet in Snowflake and add / run the code below.

+!!! note
+    Copy the resulting URL, we will use it in Docker.

 === ":octicons-image-16: Setup"